Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ### Attempting Node Movements

-The `tryMove` function attempts to move a node before or after another node while preserving value dependencies.
+The <SwmToken path="/torch/csrc/jit/ir/alias_analysis.cpp" pos="1744:4:4" line-data="bool AliasDb::tryMove(">`tryMove`</SwmToken> function attempts to move a node before or after another node while preserving value dependencies.
 It builds a working set of dependencies and checks if the move is possible without violating any constraints.
 This function is critical for ensuring that node movements do not disrupt the graph's integrity.

 ```c++
 // Try to move `toMove` before/after `movePoint` while preserving value